 No rival has either the prestige or design cool of the BMW, of course, and the i3’s success suggests drivers are prepared to pay for that privilege.
 Charging an i3 overnight will cost little more than a couple of pounds, while company-car drivers enjoy 2% Benefit-in-Kind (BiK) tax until at least April 2024.

 Group 28 (for the i3) and 29 (for the i3s) insurance ratings mean premiums won't be cheap compared to conventional city cars.

-The three-year/unlimited-mileage warranty for BMW i models also includes an eight-year/100,000-mile guarantee for the battery.
+There's a three-year/unlimited-mileage warranty for all BMW i models, along with an eight-year/100,000-mile guarantee for the battery.
 Warranty extensions are available too, as long as servicing is done on time.